SmogDr/edar_coursebook/docs/08-functional_p.md

 - Define functions and their basic attributes
 - Create simple functions using named and optional arguments
 - Define the meaning of *"vectorized operations"* in R
-- Interpret and apply the `purr::map` family of functions
+- Interpret and apply the `purrr::map` family of functions

 ## What is ***functional programming***?